 Iceland is known for its hot springs.
-Not only are there lots of geothermal activity, but it also houses glaciers across the country due to its proximity to the Arctic.
-This contrast in temperature and geothermal activity have resulted in hot springs around the country.
+Not only is the country full of geothermal activity, but it also houses glaciers from east to west due to its proximity to the Arctic.
+This contrast in temperature and geothermal activity have resulted in natural spas around the country.

 The main building was well-appointed—featuring rich browns and warm beige that were particularly pleasing to the eye.
 It had numerous floor to ceiling windows overlooking the misty lagoon, which surrounded a cafe oozing the sweet aroma of coffee.
 The change room was simple yet elegant, with mirrors facing chambers filled with lockers.

 A blanket of heavy mist overlaid the waters, so thick; shadowy bathers were only seen when meters away from one another.
-The body of water averaged 38°C in temperature, and was surrounded by snow covered hills.
-While snow was firmly spread across the mount peaks, the bottom layer of lava stones meeting the first spikes of lukewarm water were smooth and warm.
+The body of water averaged 38°C in temperature and was surrounded by snow-covered hills.
+While snow was firmly spread across the mount peaks, the bottom layer of lava stones meeting the first spikes of lukewarm water was smooth and warm.

 Grjótagjá is a beauty captured in episodes of Games of Thrones.
 It is some 5 hours away from Reykjavik but is definitely worth the drive.